 It is your responsibility to know this product better than your customer.
 This includes being able to install the product according to strict safety guidelines and instructing the customer on how to operate and maintain the equipment for the life of the product.
 Safety should always be the deciding factor when installing this product and using common sense plays an important role as well.
 Pay attention to all safety warnings and any other special notes highlighted in the manual.
-Improper installation of the furnace or failure to follow safety warnings could result in serious injury, death, or property damage.

-These instructions are primarily intended to assist gualified individuals experienced in the proper installation of this appliance.
+Improper installation of the unit or failure to follow safety warnings could result in serious injury, death, or property damage.
+These instructions are primarily intended to assist qualified individuals experienced in the proper installation of this appliance.
 Some local codes require licensed installation/service personnel for this type of equipment.
-Please read all instructions carefully before starting the installation.
-Return these instructions to the customer's package for future reference.
+After completing the installation, return these instructions to the customer's package for future reference.

 INSTALLATION ADDRESS:

 CITY STATE

 UNIT MODEL #

 UNIT SERIAL #

 Unit Installed Minimum clearances per Figure 1 (page 5)?
 YES NO

-INSTALLER NAME:
+INSTALLER NAME: ,

 CITY STATE

 Has the owner's information been reviewed with the customer?
 YES NO

 Has the Literature Package been left with the unit?
 YES NO